-Disc brakes are now commonplace on the latest road bikes and ubiquitous on gravel bikes.
+Disc brakes are now commonplace on the best road bikes and ubiquitous on gravel bikes.
 In fact, the arrival of hydraulic road disc brakes for drop-bar gear shifters helped pave the way for gravel bikes.
 Many cheaper gravel bikes will be specced with mechanical disc brakes.

 Disc brakes offer consistent, effective stopping, whatever the conditions – crucial for gravel bikes – and leave plenty of room for the wide tyres required for off-road riding.

 Gearing is key when it comes to gravel bike setup.
 If you’re heading off-road, you’ll need lower gears to tackle steep climbs and trickier terrain.
 With grip reduced on loose surfaces, you can’t get out of the saddle so easily when climbing, so need to spin up the gradient to avoid wheel slip.

-However, super-compact chainsets are a common feature.
+Super-compact chainsets are now common on 2x gravel cranksets.
 Dropping the chainring sizes to 48/31t or 46/30t, in the case of Shimano’s GRX gravel groupset, and pairing this with, at the least, a 11-32t or 11-34t cassette puts tough climbs within reach.

 If you plan on riding your gravel bike off-road on steep or technical terrain, suitable gearing is vital and we’d recommend erring on the side of caution – it’s better to have a bail-out gear and not use it, then not have a low enough gear for climbing, especially if your bike is weighed down with bikepacking bags.